commit-check/commit-check/README.rst

 -------

 The scripts and documentation in this project are released under the `MIT License <https://github.com/commit-check/commit-check/blob/main/LICENSE>`_

+If my open source projects are useful for your **product/company** you can also sponsor my work on them ☕

 .. image:: https://ko-fi.com/img/githubbutton_sm.svg
     :target: https://ko-fi.com/H2H85WC9L